threefoldtech/info_grid/src/farmers/farming_optimization/farm_room_parameters.md

 >
 > kW = BTU/h

 So with our idle server example running at 100W, we have 0.1 kW.
-This is 341.3 BTU/h.

 > 100 W = 0.1 kW

-Here we thus have that 100 watt is 0.1 kilowatt.

-We then multiply our kW by the BTU/h factor **3413**.
+We then multiply our kW by the BTU/h factor **3413** to obtain the result in BTU/h.
+Here we have 341.3 BTU/h:

-> 0.1 kW * 3413/h = 341.3 BTU/h
+> 0.1 kW * 3413 = 341.3 BTU/h

 Say you have 5 servers with this same configuration.
 It means you have